 As D said when he woke up this morning ” That was way better than the Port Douglas Carnivale Mum!”

-If You Want to Take Kids to the Haad Rin Full Moon Party, Consider These Tips.
+To Take Kids to the Full Moon Party at Haad Rin, Consider These Tips.

 1. Get them to have a sleep in the afternoon.
 My boys are normally out cold by 8pm, so the Full Moon Party was going to be a late night for them.

 2. Wear shoes.
 Who knows what’s in that sand, from broken glass, to cigarette butts to needles.
 We’ve been told that you shouldn’t go on the sand at Haad Rin in places, ever, because of the paraffin from the fire shows.

 3. Put the kids in easily recognisable bright clothes and take a photo of them.
 If you lose them, it gives the police an idea of what they’re looking for ( heaven forbid).

 4. Maybe write your mobile number on their arms or slip it in their pockets, just in case.